RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

  * **dMIB**: da Vinci Manipulator Interface Board, board designed to interface between the ISI manipulators using an ITT Cannon plus a foot pedal connector and the QLA-FPGA connectors (SCSI and RS cables)
  * **dSIB**: da Vinci Setup joints Interface Board.
 This doesn't exist yet, we are working on it!
  * **Controller**:
    * Enclosure
    * Two QLA-FPGA to control up to 8 axis
    * dMIB: mounted on the back
    * Power supplies: 12V for logic + motor power:
       * 24 V for all actuators on PSM
       * 24 V for first 3 actuators and 12 V for last 4 actuators on MTM
+      * 36 V for ECM, mostly to be able to release the brakes
+      * 48 V for SUJ, for brakes and PWM units to lift/lower the PSM3 SUJ
    * Safety relays
  * `qladisp`: text based application used to test up to 2 QLA-FPGA boards.
 See [testing hardware with `qladisp`](/jhu-dvrk/sawIntuitiveResearchKit/wiki//Hardware#22-testing-with-qladisp)

 See JHU Mechatronics for more details: http://jhu-cisst.github.io/mechatronics regarding the QLA-FPGA (JHU public page).